hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

 ```

 ## How to use icons

-Icons can be used in many ways.
-The package can be installed as an [Ember addon](#using-icons-in-ember-apps) for the convenience of using a component with strong defaults.
-It can also be [consumed in React applications](#using-icons-in-react-apps) via direct import of the SVG file or as a standalone React/SVG icon component.

 The most basic invocation requires only the `@name` property to be passed with a value matching an existing name in [the Icon library](icons/library).